-Child Protective Services (CPS) is committed to eliminating disproportionality and disparities in the Texas child welfare system and has been a national leader on this issue since 2004.
-CPS believes raising the bar for all children in child welfare also helps those disproportionately represented in the system.
-Our efforts focus on specific practice that is designed to reduce and eventually eliminate disproportionality and disparities, while keeping children safe.
+Child Protective Services (CPS) is committed to eliminating imbalance and disparities in the Texas child protection system and has been a national leader on this issue since 2004.
+CPS believes raising the bar to improve outcomes for all children in child protection also helps those who statistically fair the least well in outcomes.
+Our efforts focus on best practices recognized in modern child protection models as among the most successful in engaging families to keep children safe and improving outcomes.

 With multiple efforts underway to keep families intact, it is difficult to determine how any single program is contributing to this goal.
 However, CPS believes that together these efforts will bring us a step closer to the goal.
-CPS continues to analyze race and ethnicity data in all stages of services and programs and seeks strategies to eliminate disparities.
+CPS continues to analyze race and ethnic data in all stages of services and programs and seeks strategies to improve outcomes.

 Kinship Care and Family Group Decision Making

-Kinship care is a key component of addressing and reducing unequal outcomes among children in foster care.
-“Kinship care” is when relatives or others with a significant relationships care for children who can no longer live with their parents.
+Kinship care is a key component of improving outcomes among children in foster care.
+"Kinship care" is when relatives or others with a significant relationships care for children who can no longer live with their parents.
 These caregivers can be family friends, aunts, uncles, or grandparents or other relatives.
-Kinship placements help keep children safe while keeping them connected to family, community, and culture.
+Kinship placements help keep children safe while keeping them connected to their family, community, and culture.
 CPS has increased the number of children in kinship care relative to paid foster care by offering limited financial assistance and daycare support to kinship caregivers.

 Collaborative Family Engagement (CFE)